supervisely-ecosystem/import-pointcloud-project/README.md

 <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/export-pointclouds-project-in-supervisely-format" src="https://user-images.githubusercontent.com/97401023/193619296-df4ea2b2-e26c-42c2-b98a-bbe578c67fdb.png" width="450px" style='padding-bottom: 20px'/>

+🏋️ Starting from version v1.1.0 application supports import from special directory on your local computer.
+It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using drag-ang-drop mechanism:

+1. Run agent on your computer where data is stored.
+2. Copy your data to special folder on your computer that was created by agent.
+Agent mounts this directory to your Supervisely instance and it becomes accessible in Team Files.
+Learn more in documentation.
+3. Go to Team Files -> Supervisely Agent and find your folder there.
+4. Right click to open context menu and start app.
+Now app will upload data directly from your computer to the platform.

 # Preparation

 Upload your data in Supervisely pointcloud episodes format to Team Files.
 It is possible to upload folder or archive (`.tar`, `.tar.gz` or `.zip`).